By Sarah N. Lynch

 His hearing came on the same day that his former business partner and fellow Trump campaign associate Roger Stone was arrested on charges of obstruction, witness tampering and making false statements related to the release of stolen Democratic Party emails during the 2016 presidential campaign.

-Mueller, a former FBI director, is investigating whether Trump‘s campaign conspired with Moscow and whether the president unlawfully sought to obstruct the probe.
+FBI director, is investigating whether Trump‘s campaign conspired with Moscow and whether the president unlawfully sought to obstruct the probe.
 Russia has denied election interference.
-Trump has denied collusion with Moscow.
+Trump has denied collusion with Moscow., a former

 (Reporting by Sarah N. Lynch; Editing by Bill Trott)